 Regular readers of this blog already know I am not a big fan of traditional life insurance plans.
 I make it a point to express my dislike towards traditional life insurance plans in one way or the other.
 And I have fairly strong reasons.

-Though I have written against traditional plans many times before, I have stayed away from reviewing specific insurance products till now.
+Though I have written against traditional plans many times before, I have stayed away from reviewing specific insurance products until now.
 However, a number of clients who I have advised, most of them had a common product in their portfolio: LIC Jeevan Anand.
 When I asked why they had purchased this plan in the first place, some mentioned they wanted to save on taxes.
 Some gave in to the excellent pitch by the insurance agent.
 In a few cases, the agent happened to a close relative too.
 So, I thought I should break the notion and pick up Jeevan Anand plan for review.

-LIC New Jeevan Anand: Review of Policy Features
+LIC New Jeevan Anand: Review of Policy Features (Plan 815)

 - LIC New Jeevan Anand is an endowment plus whole life insurance plan.